treduckstech/macadmins/Kandji/Daily Checks/README.md

 # Kandji Daily Checks

 This directory contains Python scripts designed to monitor and report the status of devices managed by Kandji.
-These scripts can be run daily using GitHub Actions or manually on a local machine or virtual machine.
-The results are sent to a Slack channel for easy monitoring.
+These scripts are run daily using GitHub Actions and the results are sent to a Slack channel for easy monitoring.

 ## Scripts Overview